Search This Blog

 Writing Wishlist

 Like many others, I too have a reading wishlist.
 There are many books, blogs and online-articles in that list.
-I have a watching-wishlist of OTT-series and movies.
-I even have a listen-wishlist of podcasts.
+I also have a watching-wishlist of OTT-series and movies.
+I even have a listening-wishlist of podcasts.

 But I never thought of a writing-wishlist earlier.
+I came to know about writing-wishlist when I heard Pranay Kotasthane talking about it in a podcast.
 So here is mine.
 This will be updated regularly.
 The ones which get written will be dropped off from the list.

 Highest Priority in Writing Wishlist: